 🔎 Recruiting - People who are searching for a job or vice-versa.

 📈 Investing - People who are looking for an investor or vice-versa.

 ❗Intents are not customizable.
-The reason for this is that the matchmaking algorithm is based on the categories, interests, and intents, which means that the algorithm has to been set to follow certain "rules."
-In other words, the algorithm recognizes that a person that chooses the intent "to get investment" should be matched with a person that chooses " invest in this" as their intent.
+The reason for this is that the matchmaking algorithm is based on the categories, interests, and intents, which means that the algorithm has to be set to follow specific "rules."
+In other words, the algorithm recognizes that a person that chooses the intent "to get investment" should be matched with a person that determines "invest in this" as their intent.
 For this reason, customizable would be very tricky, as the algorithm would need to be told how these intents should affect matchmaking attendees together.

-Just after opting-in, networking will need to choose the categories, interests, and intents for the event.
-Watch the video to see how an attendee interacts with it.
+After creating an account on Brella or clicking on the event join link, Brella will prompt the attendee to start the event onboarding experience.
+One step during the onboarding experience is to select matchmaking categories where the user needs to choose the categories, interests, and intents for the event.
+Watch the video to see how an attendee interacts with it. 👇

-❗If attendees don't opt-in for networking, then they will not have to complete this list.
+❗If attendees don't opt-in for networking, they will not have to complete this step.

 If you didn't find an answer to your questions, please get in touch with the Support Team here.